cedardevs/onestop/docs/deployment/application-configuration.md

 ### UI Values
 Some features of the associated UI are customizable via the API.

-A banner can be placed at the top of all pages, with a personalized message and color scheme (CSS colors).
+A disclaimer can be placed at the top of all pages, with a personalized message and color scheme (CSS colors).
 For example:

 ```yml
 ui: